MUCodeAcademy/MidlandCode-C14/Module 1 - Intro to HTML and CSS/Week 1/Day 1/Lesson/02-CommonGitCommands.md

 - git remote rm remote_repository_name

 ## Open the terminal
-- CTRL and pressing tilde (the button to the left of the 1 key on the top row, looks like this ~)
+- CTRL and pressing backtick (the button to the left of the 1 key on the top row, looks like this: ` )